How Many BTU Do I Need? Understanding Proper AC Sizing in East Tennessee

 Why Size Matters

 When you get the right-sized AC unit for your home, it’ll work at optimal efficiency year-round.
-Its cooling power depends entirely on its size, as well as whether your home is well or poorly insulated.
+Its cooling power depends entirely on its size, as well as whether your home is well or poorly insulated, which affects how much cold air escapes and how hard the system must work.

 HVAC systems also heat your home, so you want to be sure it can put out the necessary heat required to keep you warm during the winter months.
 Otherwise, you may be in for some chilly days wrapped up in blankets.